 A gift in your will is one of the most effective ways to ensure that Hydrocephalus Canada can continue their important work.
-With your gift we can improve the lives of children, parents and adults living with spina bifida and/or hydrocephalus.
-The Association also continues to invest in a future of improved treatment options and research to one-day find a cure.
+With your gift we can improve the lives of children, parents and adults living with hydrocephalus and/or spina bifida.
+HC also continues to invest in a future of improved treatment options and research to one-day find a cure.

 A charitable bequest is a gift designated in your will that becomes available to the Association after your death.
 When you make a donation to Hydrocephalus Canada, your estate is entitled to a donation receipt for the full value of your gift.
 The resulting credit can significantly reduce the taxes payable when your final income tax return is filed.
 Your legacy could help improve care and reduce the incidence of hydrocephalus and/or related neurological conditions like spina bifida for generations to come.